markfinger/python-js-host/README.md

 functions and receive their output.

-To reduce the pains of integrating yet another technology into your development stack, a [manager process](#jshostmanager) is provided as a dev tool.
+To reduce the pains of integrating yet another technology into your development stack, a [manager process](#jshostmanager) is provided as a development tool.
 The manager runs in the background and spawn JS hosts which persist only as long as your python process is running.